Michel Laframboise: French Prairie

-In 1839, he married Emile Picard, a Native American from the Umpqua region.
+In 1839, he married Emilie Picard, a Native American from the Umpqua region.
 The couple had several children before and after the marriage, settling on the French Prairie in the Willamette Valley of present-day Oregon around 1841.
 That year he also worked as Charles Wilkes' guide in the Oregon Country when Wilkes was leading the United States Exploring Expedition.
 Laframboise then built a home and barn on 100 acre along the Willamette River just north of Champoeg.
 There he also had a mill and 200 horses.

 Laframboise took part in the Champoeg Meetings in 1843 where he voted against forming a settler government.
 However, the majority of settlers voted in favor and established the Provisional Government of Oregon.
 By 1852 he had settled a Donation Land Claim north of his original property and was operating a ferry across the Willamette River to Champoeg, connecting to the Champoeg-Salem Road.
 He had a stroke in the early 1860s and then sold off his assets.
 Michel Laframboise died on January 25, 1865, at the age of 71.